kaifsiddiquei/GITBOOK/the-decnect-token/how-to-acquire-decnect.md

 ---

 *Ready to explore staking and rewards?
-Continue to the next section to learn about DEXGO's staking mechanisms and reward systems.*
+Continue to the next section to learn about DecNect's staking mechanisms and reward systems.*